Goodell's silence isn't golden with Saints' Brees

 He also described the loss as "arguably one of the most devastating losses for me in my career."

-Brees said his kids were crying after the game because of how invested they are, too -- though he joked that his 10-year-old may have been crying because Mom had promised him a cell phone if they went to the Super Bowl.
+Brees said his children were crying after the game because of how invested they are too -- though he joked that his 10-year-old may have been crying because Mom had promised him a cellphone if the Saints went to the Super Bowl.

 "Listen, it's gonna take some mental toughness," Brees said of being able to get over the loss.
 "But I believe we're up for it.
-I was impressed with what our team was able to do this year coming off last year (and another heartbreaking playoff loss in the 'Minneapolis Miracle').
+I was impressed with what our team was able to do this year coming off last year [another heartbreaking playoff loss in the 'Minneapolis Miracle'].

 That has been the second-most hotly debated topic coming out of the Saints' loss.
-But Brees said with "respect" to the Rams' offense, the Saints didn't want to settle for a field goal and leave them with 55 seconds remaining to try and tie the game.
-And he said the incomplete pass to receiver Michael Thomas on first down was "on me."
+But Brees said with "respect" to the Rams' offense, the Saints didn't want to settle for a field goal and leave Los Angeles with 55 seconds remaining to try to tie the game.
+And he said the incomplete pass to wide receiver Michael Thomas on first down was "on me."

 "Then comes the third down.
 Man, we had a great play.
 We caught 'em off guard.
 Their nickel was out of position.
 He's scrambling to cover Tommylee Lewis out of the backfield.
 He admitted in the press conference afterward that he intentionally hit him because that was better than giving up a touchdown.
 So that's the chess match within the framework of the game."